huijing/personal-website-v3/src/content/blog/2021-04-05-understanding-browser-cookies.md

 Cookies without an `Expires` or `Max-Age` attribute are treated as session cookies, which means they are removed once the browser is closed.
 Setting a value on either `Expires` or `Max-Age` makes them permanent cookies, since they will exist until they hit their expiry date.

 Again, I usually don't do server-side stuff so I'll only talk about messing around with cookies on the client-side.
-The `Document` has a `cookie` property that lets us read and write browser cookies via Javascript.
+The `Document` has a `cookie` property that lets us read and write browser cookies via JavaScript.

 To see all cookies associated with the document, use `document.cookie`.
 You can type this in the browser's console and see something like this: